mcmcgrath13/bike-tour-blog/content/blog/2022-07-26-day-65-librarians-are-the-best/index.md

   town: Stanford
 miles: 50
 ---
 I rolled into Stanford at the end of today feeling pretty weary after fighting headwinds and not sure where I was going to sleep.
 I went to the library (newest, biggest library I’ve seen in ages) and the librarian, Jeannie, not only finds me a place to stay at a local RV park, but gets me an ice cream sandwich and a cup of tea!
 Librarians are the best.
 She also gave me the hot tip that I could go next door to the courthouse and check out the great views and ride the _only_ elevator in the county.
 So I did.

+## Back to Headwinds

 I decamped from Aaron’s this morning and headed to a coffee shop in town.
 It’s been a long time since I had a morning coffee stop.
 I sipped and iced latte, did the crossword, and chatted with the owners about their upcoming trip to Ireland.